-(Note) The amounts for valuable materials and recycled waste from fiscal 2017 through fiscal 2020 have been corrected retrospectively to reflect the correction of a miscalculation made with valuable materials included in the amount of waste discharged at Chinese and Mexican subsidiaries.
-In addition, the figure for fiscal 2020 has been corrected retrospectively to reflect the correction of an incomplete entry for valuable materials of an Indonesian subsidiary.
+(Note) The amounts for valuable materials and recycled waste from fiscal 2017 through fiscal 2020 have been corrected retrospectively to reflect the corr miscalculation made with valuable materials included in the amount of waste discharged at Chinese and Mexican subsidiaries.
+In addition, the figure for fiscal 2020 has been corrected retrospectively to reflect the correction of an incomplet entry for valuable materials of an Indonesian subsidiary.